EOSIO/eos/contracts/eoslib/mainpage.md

 Welcome to the eos.io Documentation
 -----------------------------------

+@note this documentation is under development and may be incorrect.

 This documentaiton describes the APIs available to eos.io application developers.
 This is the best place to start your journey into smart contract development.